Stanley Black & Decker Inc at Robert W Baird Global Industrial C

 Timothy Ronald Wojs - Robert W. Baird & Co.
 Incorporated, Research Division - Senior Research Analyst

-Good afternoon, everybody.
-I'm Tim Wojs, and I cover residential and commercial building products here at Baird, and welcome to our Global Industrial Conference this afternoon.
-We're delighted to have Stanley Black & Decker join us again at the conference.
+So good morning, everybody.
+I'm Tim Wojs.
+I cover building products here at Baird, and we're happy to have Stanley Black & Decker join us again this year at our Global Industrial Conference.
+Stanley is the world's largest tool company, and they own several leading brands, including DEWALT, CRAFTSMAN, STANLEY FATMAX, BLACK+DECKER and LENOX, among others.

-And Stanley, iconic brand, largest tool company in the world with leading brands like DEWALT, CRAFTSMAN, Stanley FatMax and Black & Decker and now kind of in the process of closing on an MTD transaction, leading manufacturer there of outdoor power equipment.

-So joining us from the company, Don Allan, who's President and CFO.
-We have Lee McChesney, who is VP of Corporate Finance and CFO of Tools Business; and then we have Dennis Lange and Christina Francis from IR.
+So from the company, we have CEO, Don Allan; we have Dennis Lange, who's VP of IR; and then we have Christina Francis, who's somewhere in the audience.
+So we're going to start with, I think, about 10 minutes of prepared remarks with Don, and then we'll go into Q&A. So with that, the floor is yours, Don.

 |Access to All Earning Calls and Stock Analysis